Disclaimer: This post may contain affiliate links that help support the site.

 Also on the Fender Player Stratocaster is a 5-way pickup switch that's extremely common on Strat-type guitars.
 It's a very flexible switch, allowing you to choose just the bridge pickup, just the neck pickup, or a few combinations of the bridge/middle/neck pickups.

 Sadly, this guitar doesn't come with any accessories or a case.
-If you're looking for a good case, you can buy an official Fender Deluxe case that will fit your guitar perfectly and prolong its life.
+If you're looking for a good case, you can buy an official Fender Deluxe case that will fit your guitar perfectly, prolonging its life and protecting it from wear.

 The Player Stratocaster can comfortably play any type of music.
 If you're a hard rock or metal player, then the HSS or HSH configurations will get you thick humbucker tones for strong rhythms and solos.
 If you're more of a blues or classic rocker, then the SSS configuration will get you anything from the Beatles to Jimi Hendrix-type sounds.
 As you can tell, versatility is the name of the game thanks to the tremolo bridge and multiple pickup configuration options.
-The classic-inspired tones of the newly designed pickups fit perfectly in both modern and vintage music.
+The classic-inspired tones of the newly designed pickups sound right at home in both modern and vintage styles of music.
 Check out this video demo to hear the full range of the Fender Player Strat:

-The Fender Player's predecessor, the Standard Stratocaster is highly praised.
-The Player Stratocaster continues to carry that mantle!
+The Fender Player Stratocaster had some big shoes to fill, as its predecessor, the Standard Stratocaster, is very highly praised and one of the most popular guitars of the past century.
+You'll be happy to hear that the Player Stratocaster continues to carry that mantle.
 On Reddit, the guitar is well-liked and admired.
-Good setup and action, easy playability, and overall value are recurring themes in all reviews.
-However, while the guitar isn't perfect, it provides great bang-for-your-buck.
-Some posters have come across minor quality control issues like finishing blemishes, but overall, these reports are in the minority.
+Good setup and action, easy playability, and great overall value are recurring themes in almost all reviews.
+Some reviewers have come across minor quality control issues like finishing blemishes, but overall, these reports are in the minority.

 One thing to note from the Amazon reviews is that the neck has a slightly uncomfortable edge.
 If you have small hands, this is something to be wary of.
-This isn't really fixable unless you modify the guitar itself, so be aware of this shortcoming.
+This isn't really fixable unless you modify the guitar's neck itself, so be aware of this shortcoming.
 To get a more rounded off neck, you need to upgrade to the more expensive American-made Fenders.
-Not ideal, but that's a fact of life with these mid-range guitars.
+Not ideal, but as with all mid-range guitars, some sacrifices had to be made.